epsy/clize/docs/interop.rst

 ................................

-When an object is passed to run, either as sole command, one in many subcommands or as an alternative action, it attempts to make a :ref:`cli object` out of it if it isn't one already.
-It simply checks if there is a ``cli`` attribute and uses it, or it wraps it with `.Clize`.
+When an object is passed to run, either as sole command, one in many subcommands or as an alternative action, it attempts to make a :ref:`CLI object
+<cli-object>` out of it if it isn't one already.
+It simply checks if there is a
+``cli`` attribute and uses it, or it wraps it with `.Clize`.

 To insert an arbitrary callable, you must therefore place it as the ``cli``